- About Us

 There are no other “fees” charged by the school.
 If your child chooses to participate in extra- curricular activities, the teacher/coach in charge will let you know if any monies are due at the parent meeting prior to the beginning of the activity.
-Lunches may be purchased through Racing Pig Caterers (they send out the meal plan information during the summer, and it is available here.
+Lunches may be purchased through Pepi Foods.
+Learn more here.

-Letters from the teachers will go out to Lower School students a week before school begins.
-Upper and Middle School students will get their schedules at Back to School Night, which is the day before school begins.
+Letters from teachers will go out to Lower School students before school begins.
+Upper and Middle School students will get their schedules from the Registrar.